 Wherever possible, we used eco-friendly materials: biodegradable soap, sponges and garbage bags for cleanup, zero VOC paint and odorless primer for walls and cabinets, eco-drop cloth for painting, eco-bamboo for the flooring, we added a natural latex mattress, re-used fabric for the curtains and bought a Nature’s Head Composting Toilet.

-In September 2017 we bought a Chevy Tahoe as a towing vehicle, but after a few months realized that we would like to have more flexibility and agility when traveling and in May 2018 we exchanged the Tahoe for a Ford E250 cargo van that we self-converted into a camper-van.
-Now we have the best of both worlds: we live in our travel trailer when we spend time in Florida during the winter months and from Spring to Fall we leave the trailer in Florida and travel in our van.
+In September 2017 we bought a Chevy Tahoe as a towing vehicle, but after a few months we decided to downsize our travel-vessel and in May 2018 we exchanged the Tahoe for a Ford E250 cargo van that we then self-converted into a camper-van.
 We have fallen in love with Van Life and enjoy the added freedom of living super-small, the ability to stealth-camp and boondock without a hassle, and to drive and park much more effortlessly than if towing a travel trailer or driving a larger RV.
-We outfitted our van for off-grid-living, added 300w solar panels to the roof for solar power, installed LED-lights, a Engel fridge with low-power consumption, a sink with a 5 gallon fresh-water and 5 gallon grey-water tank.
+We outfitted our van for off-grid-living, added 300w solar panels to the roof for solar power, installed LED-lights, an Engel fridge with low-power consumption, a sink with a 5 gallon fresh-water and 5 gallon grey-water tank.
 For the van-conversion we used eco-friendly sheep wool for most of the insulation, natural pine wood for the walls, eco-friendly linoleum for the floor and re-used wood for the bed and furniture built.

 We believe in the saying: ‘you are what you eat’ and we love to cook our own healthy meals.
 We avoid processed foods and try to support local small businesses.
 We prefer to buy locally grown and organic foods if possible and shop at farmers markets whenever feasible.